collinvine/ideas/.github/ISSUE_TEMPLATE.md

-For ideas, pfdlease submit a PR with TEMPLATE.md filled in.
+For ideas, please submit a PR with TEMPLATE.md filled in.